 c) Nearness to the Academy, as calculated by straight line distance from the main gate.
 This is measured by using a computerised GIS and a centre point supplied by the Ordnance Survey determines the start point of the measurement from the home address.
 Where the child lives in a block of flats with a communal entrance the centre point used is the central point of the block of flats and not the individual flat.
 If children are tied for the final place(s) to be allocated, the lower door number will be given priority.

-Our full admissions policy can be downloaded here.
+Our full admissions policy can be found at the bottom of the page.

 In Year Applications